 There are two exercise bikes available - Bike and Bike+ - and there are also two treadmill options (though both aren't available in all regions) - Peloton Tread and Peloton Tread+.
-Neither the Tread or Tread+ is currently available to buy following some safety issues, but we have left them in this feature for reference should they go back on sale in the future.
+There is also the Peloton Guide, which is a TV-connected camera that focuses on strength workouts.

 Peloton also offers bike accessories, which include Peloton shoes, weights, headphones, a heart rate monitor and a bike mat.
 There are also resistance bands and Peloton apparel if you're really keen.